Religion in Cameroon: Main religions

 The predominant faith is Christianity, practiced by 66.3% of the population, while Islam is a significant minority faith, adhered to by 30.6%.
-Turkish NGO IHH estimates Muslims account for 25-30% of the Cameroonian population.
-The Christian population is divided between Roman Catholics (26.5% of the total population), Protestants (22.5%), and other Christian denominations (including Jehovah's Witnesses) 6%.
+The Christian population is divided between Roman Catholics (33.1% of the total population), Protestants (27.1%), and other Christian denominations (including Jehovah's Witnesses) 6.1%.

 The vast majority of Muslims in the country are Sunni belonging to Maliki school of jurisprudence, with approximately 2% Ahmadiyya and 3% Shia.
 Christians and Muslims are found in every region, although Christians are chiefly in the southern and western provinces and Muslims are the majority in the northern provinces.

+The Cathedral of Saints Peter and Paul in Douala.